bogusdeck/Tamely/README.md

 ## Contact

-For questions or feedback, you can reach out via [your email address] or open an issue on the repository.
+For questions or feedback, you can reach out via [tanishvashisth@gmail.com] or open an issue on the repository.